 The Free Chewey Project is dedicated to helping John Douglas Grange, AKA “Chewey”, a man wrongfully convicted of a double-homicide that occurred near the Northport Barter Faire in a rural area of Northeastern Washington State on June 11, 2000.

 At the age of 25, John’s life crumbled when his friends framed him by giving false testimony that prosecutor’s would use seal his fate with a 63 year prison sentence.
-Convicted for two murders he did not commit, it has been eighteen years since the murders of Nick Kaiser and Joshua Schaefer and we still seek justice and freedom for Chewey.
+Convicted for two murders he did not commit, it has been eighteen years since the murders of Nick Kaiser and Joshua Schaefer and we still seek justice and freedom for our friend.

-Chewey’s Voice is where you can read letters and other writing from John in prison.
+Chewey’s Voice is where you can read letters and other writings from John in prison.
 Being a lifer is anything but easy and it’s important to recognize what prisoners go through on a daily basis.

 December 2017 – Airway Heights, WA

-John has been moved to Airway Heights Correctional Center in WA.
-Visiting is Friday through Monday so its nice being able to see him often and especially during the holidays.
+John has been moved to Airway Heights Correctional Center (AHCC) in WA.
+Visiting is Friday through Monday so it’s nice being able to see him often and especially during the holidays.

 June 2017- Rainbow Gathering, OR